-Many radios, especially the digital radios, have a lot of sounds that alerts the user of different things, like "the talk group is set up" or "you have released the PTT".
+Many radios, especially the digital radios and PoC-radios, have a lot of sounds that alerts the user of different things, like "the talk group is set up" or "you have released the PTT".

-All of these beeps will be detected as reception and trigger a transmission on the other radio.
+All of these beeps will be detected as reception audio and trigger a transmission on the other radio.
 We strongly recommend that you turn all such beeps off.
-Otherwise you will get unwanted transmissions that are both confusing and annoying.
-In worst case it will cause an eternal loop where the radios trigger each other.
+Otherwise, you will get unwanted transmissions that are both confusing and annoying.
+In worst case it will cause an eternal loop where the two radios trigger each other.